 During the two weeks of running in, I did not notice any changes.
 Maybe they were too subtle or the progress went too slowly?
 In order to better assess the changes, I went back to the CH Precision A1.5 and first used the Jorma and then the Driade Flow, still with the Magicos.
-Indeed, the treble with the Jorma was still a little fresher and the overall transient behavior spicier but the presentation was quite a bit flatter and nowhere near as involving as the Driade Flow.
-And I really could not say that the Jorma unveiled any more detail.
+Indeed, the treble with the Jorma still has more bite and the overall transient behavior is still spicier but the presentation is also quite a bit flatter and not as involving as the Driade Flow.
+And I really cannot not say that the Jorma unveiled that much more detail.

-The differences between the Driade Flow and the Jorma seemed to be the same as before the running in.
-If the extra hours had any effect then I could not be sure to have picked up on this.
-Maybe, just maybe, the soundstage moved even more freely and perhaps it had become even freer in its capacity to deliver bursts of energy on demand.
-Its overall balance, however, I feel, was unchanged.
+The differences between the Driade Flow and the Jorma really seem to be the same as before the running in.
+If the extra hours had any effect then I cannot be sure to have picked up on this.
+Maybe, just maybe, the soundstage now breathes even more freely and perhaps it had become even freer in its capacity to deliver bursts of energy on demand.
+Its overall balance, however, I feel, remains unchanged.

 Audio Note LX